What Are Kentucky's Car Accident Laws?

 A detailed look at the statutory time limits for filing a car accident lawsuit in Kentucky's courts, the state's comparative negligence rule, and more.

-• the two-year deadline for the filing of most car accident lawsuits in Kentucky's civil court system, and
+• There's a two-year deadline for filing most car accident lawsuits in Kentucky's civil court system.

-• Kentucky's claimant-friendly "pure comparative fault" rule, which allows financial recovery when the claimant was partly (or even mostly) responsible for causing the car accident.
+• Kentucky's claimant-friendly "pure comparative fault" rule lets you recover compensation for your car accident-related losses from other liable parties, even if you're partly (or even mostly) responsible for causing the car accident.

-(Note on no-fault: Kentucky is one of a dozen or so no-fault car insurance states.
+Kentucky is one of a dozen or so no-fault car insurance states.
 That means you usually need to file a claim under your own personal injury protection coverage to get compensation for medical bills and other financial losses after a car accident, regardless of who caused the crash.
 Only if your injury claim meets certain prerequisites can you step outside of no-fault and bring a claim directly against the at-fault driver.
-The discussion in the following two sections presumes that you're able to do that.
-For details on Kentucky's no-fault rules, skip to the last section of this article.)
+The discussion in the following sections presumes that you're able to do that.
+Learn more about Kentucky's car insurance rules.

 A "statute of limitations" is a state law that sets a strict time limit on your right to bring a lawsuit to court.